Written by Wanda Curtis

 “I was fortunate that my drug use didn’t go on for that long.
 I count myself lucky that my use of heroin lasted less than one year.
 So I didn’t bottom out like a lot of people…I never burned all of my bridges with my friends and family…I never stole from my family.”

-Andrea said the methadone clinic provides Narcan (medication which can sometimes reverse heroin overdoses) for people who are enrolled in the methadone program.
+Andrea said the methadone clinic provides Narcan (medication that can sometimes reverse heroin overdoses) for people who are enrolled in the methadone program.
 She said they also offer classes instructing them how to use it.

 In an article titled “Another Day, Another Chance Can Lead to Path of Recovery,” Spectrum Inpatient Division Clinical Director Kendra Marien writes, “Spectrum provides counseling and education on overdose prevention,” and, she continues, “staff from Edward M. Kennedy Health Center come weekly to train clients and staff as Narcan responders.
 When someone leaves treatment abruptly, we provide even more overdose prevention education and do our best to send them on their way with Narcan.”